Psycho shower scene: Effects and sound design

+The shower scene's flurry of action and edits has produced contradictory attempts to count the number of shots or cuts involved.
+Hitchcock himself contributed to this uncertainty, telling director François Truffaut that "there were seventy camera setups for forty-five seconds of footage", and maintaining to other interviewers that there were "seventy-eight pieces of the film".
+But in his description of the shower scene, film scholar Philip J. Skerry counted only 60 separate shots, with a table breaking down the middle 34 by type, camera position, angle, movement, focus, POV, and subject.

 It is often claimed that, despite its graphic nature, the shower scene never once shows a knife puncturing flesh.
-However, a frame by frame analysis of the sequence shows one shot in which the knife appears to penetrate Leigh's abdomen, an effect created through lighting and reverse motion.
+However, a frame-by-frame analysis of the sequence shows one shot in which the knife appears to penetrate Leigh's abdomen, an effect created through lighting and reverse motion.

-There were rumors that Herrmann had used electronic means, including amplified bird screeches to achieve the shocking effect of the music in the shower scene.
+There were rumors that Herrmann had used electronic means, including amplified bird screeches, to achieve the shocking effect of the music in the shower scene.
 The effect was achieved, however, only with violins in a "screeching, stabbing sound-motion of extraordinary viciousness".
-The only electronic amplification employed was in the placing of the microphones close to the instruments, to get a harsher sound.
+The only electronic amplification employed was the placing of the microphones close to the instruments in order to get a harsher sound.
 Besides the emotional impact, the shower scene cue ties the soundtrack to birds.
-The association of the shower scene music with birds also telegraphs to the audience that it is Norman, the stuffed-bird collector, who is the murderer rather than his mother.
+This association with birds also telegraphs to the audience that it is Norman, the stuffed-bird collector, who is the murderer rather than his mother.

-Count of shots and cuts

-The shower scene's flurry of action and edits has produced contradictory attempts to count its parts.
-Hitchcock himself contributed to this pattern, telling Truffaut that "there were seventy camera setups for forty-five seconds of footage", and maintaining to other interviewers that there were "seventy-eight pieces of the film".
-The 2017 documentary 78/52: Hitchcock's Shower Scene, by director Alexandre O. Philippe, latches onto this last figure for the production's tagline, "78 Shots & 52 Cuts That Changed Cinema Forever".
-But in his careful description of the shower scene, film scholar Philip J. Skerry counted only 60 separate shots, with a table breaking down the middle 34 by type, camera position, angle, movement, focus, POV and subject.
-Absent an alternative tabulation, Richard Schickel and Frank Capra, in their 2001 book The Men Who Made the Movies, concluded the most reasonable calculation was 60.
-Many are close-ups, including extreme close-ups, except for medium shots in the shower directly before and directly after the murder.
-The combination of the close shots with their short duration makes the sequence feel more subjective than if the images were presented alone or at a wider angle, an example of the technique Hitchcock described as "transferring the menace from the screen into the mind of the audience".